 Introduction:

 Mississippi State University will be taking delivery of an ABB palletized weld cell in April.
 This cell contains an IRB 2600 12 kg/1.85m Reach Robot and IRC 5 controller variant.
 This WAAM device will utilize a Fronius TPSi 400 power source with the Cold Metal Transfer (CMT) and a Plasma Arc Welding (PAW) module; however, the power source may be subject to change.
 Our group will initially focus on utilizing the CMT configuration.

-During these prints, the shielding gas was changed as well as the print strategy in order to provide preliminary data for Finite Element (FE) model calibration.
+To advance initial modeling efforts, test coupons have been produced by Raytheon Technology Research Center (RTRC).During these prints, the shielding gas was changed as well as the print strategy in order to provide preliminary data for Finite Element (FE) model calibration.
 Four thermocouples were placed on the substrate for each printed part and temperature was recorded throughout the printing process.
 With the use of the experimental thermocouple data, thermal calibration was successful in matching simulation data to experimental data; however, it is unsure how well temperature measurements at the substrate can be used to provide confidence in melt pool temperatures.
 In order to better inform our FE thermal model, it is important we are able to capture temperature history near the melt pool.
 A pyrometer located directly behind the heat source which can record cooling rates as well as inform temperature values near the melt pool would be extremely valuable for FE thermal calibration.

 Temperature Measurement Expectations:

 There are two primary goals for the pyrometer implementation: capturing cooling rates behind the melt pool and temperature distributions parallel and perpendicular to the build direction.
 For experimental testing, the cooling rate data following the melt pool will be used to predict layer dimensions and improve overall build quality.
-The temperature distribution data will be used for thermal calibration at the printed layer
+The temperature distribution data will be used for thermal calibration at the printed layer.

 The cooling rates during a build are important in the WAAM process ultimately determining the layer width and height as well as affecting the mechanical properties such as hardness and internal stresses within the part.
 In Figure 1, the cooling rates are shown for the FE thermal simulation at a nodal point along the print path.
 Global IR data is most likely the best method of acquiring this data.